evolvedbinary/hsg-project-wiki/Setup.md

 - Instructions last updated December 1, 2017.
 - **Note:** Please contact Joe if you encounter any unexpected results as you follow these directions for updating your system.
+- Open the App Store (using Spotlight, search for `App Store`; or in Finder, select `Go` > `Applications`), select the Updates tab, and install all available updates; if the App Store prompts you to restart your system to complete installation of operating system updates, do so before proceeding.
 - You will need updates to the packages we install via Homebrew.
 To update these packages, open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`), and paste in the following command:

         brew update && brew upgrade